wp-plugins/wp-google-maps/readme.txt

 Stable tag: trunk
 License: GPLv2

 The easiest to use Google maps plugin!
-Create a custom Google map with high quality markers containing locations, categories, descriptions, images and links.
+Create a custom Google map with high quality markers containing categories, descriptions, images and links.

 == Description ==